Prickly City by Scott Stantis for March 24, 2023

 18. 23 asterix with sword

-up2trixx about 1 year ago
+up2trixx over 1 year ago

 Every time I see somebody crying about their first amendment rights on a website or social media platform I have to laugh.
 The first amendment might grant you free speech, but it does not indemnify you from the consequences of that speech (you cannot knowingly spread lies about people or businesses such as voting machine manufacturers, for example), nor does it obligate any private entity to give you a platform for that speech, and that includes syndicates when it comes to cartoonists (assuming Stantis is referring to the Scott Adams thing).